Taldom: Cultural center

+Town day

+Taldom town day is celebrated on August 2.
+This is due to the celebration of the Orthodox day of Elijah the Prophet, who is considered the patron saint of the town.
+The celebrations are accompanied by the closure of traffic in the center of the town and the organization of mass celebrations in the center and in the town park, accompanied by concerts and performances by creative teams.
+An aircraft festival is held at the town airfield in the village of Yurkino, where anyone can fly in aircraft over the town.

+Economy

+Historically, the two largest employers of the town were two enterprises: shoe (Taldomobuv' factory) and furry (Yunost' factory).
+After the collapse of the Soviet Union, the Taldomobuv' plant passed into the hands of "Stivali" LLC, which leased the plant to "Ralf Ringer" in 2019.
+However, in 2022, "Ralpf Ringer's" debt to "Stivali" amounted to more than 20 million rubles, and in 2024, the Taldom branch of "Ralph Ringer" went bankrupt.
+Yunost factory was declared bankrupt in 2020.
+So Taldom lost two main employers who supported traditional local crafts.
+The food industry, which was developed during the Soviet era, has now practically disappeared.
+The bakery and dairy are no longer in operation and are abandoned.
+The state farms adjacent to the town (including a significant pig breeding complex in Soviet times) were closed and demolished.
+Formally, there are two companies engaged in the canning of fish and seafood.
+There are industries for corrugated metal, lubricants, spices, sheet steel products, plastics, detergents, and a construction company.

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with three urban-type settlements (Severny, Verbilki, and Zaprudnya) and a number of rural localities, incorporated as the town of oblast significance of Taldom.
 As a municipal division, the town of Taldom, together with the same localities, is incorporated as Taldom Urban Okrug.

 Administrative and municipal history

 Until 2018, Taldom was the center of Taldomsky District.
 As part of the reform of the administrative and municipal division of Moscow Oblast, Taldomsky District was abolished, and its territory, including the urban-type settlements of Severny, Verbilki, and Zaprudnya, and a number of rural localities, was subordinated to the town of Taldom, which at the same time was elevated to the town of oblast significance.
 As a municipal division, Taldomsky Municipal District was abolished, and the same territory was incorporated as Taldom Urban Okrug.
 The formal denomination of the area is since 2018 the town of oblast significance of Taldom with added territory.